nulziiorsh/KNN-locality-preserving-hashing/README.md

 Inevitably, I learned from the very first lab of the Machine Learning course how to better implement KNN, namely, non-arbitrarily compute the hyperparameter K, that Iris Form bases upon.
-Additionally, to achieve a better time complexity, I implemented a Locality-preserving hashing (LPH) algorithm that given a feature vector accesses its near neighbors in O(1).
+Additionally, to achieve a better time complexity, I implemented a Locality-preserving hashing (LPH) algorithm that given a feature vector accesses a bucket of its nearest neighbors in O(1).

 **DESCRIPTION:**